Annis Sengupta, PhD

 Senior Arts and Culture Planner

-Annis Whitlow Sengupta joined MAPC in 2017 as a Regional Arts and Culture Planner in the Arts and Culture Division to assist with the implementation of the MAPC Arts, Culture, and Planning Initiative – a cross-sector strategy to advance the arts and culture goals in MetroFuture.
+Annis Whitlow Sengupta joined MAPC in 2017 as a Regional Arts and Culture Planner in the Arts and Culture Department to assist with the implementation of the MAPC Arts, Culture, and Planning Initiative – a cross-sector strategy to advance the arts and culture goals in MetroFuture.
 Annis provides technical planning support on projects such as arts and culture planning, cultural asset mapping, creative placemaking, creative community development, and cultural economic development.
 She also conducts research on regulations, policies, and programs to strengthen the policy and planning conditions that can help arts and culture to thrive.

 Current planning activities include: cultural planning projects including the Arlington Arts and Culture Action Plan, assisting departments and divisions with scoping and implementation of arts and culture elements of projects, and participating in the design of MAPC’s arts and culture-focused professional development program for planners.
 Annis is also helping establish MAPC’s creative community placemaking practice and generate content for our Arts and Planning Toolkit.